Salween River: Geography and naming

+The average volume of sediment in the Salween Delta is around 180 million tonnes per year.

 The population of the Salween basin is estimated at 24 million, or 76 persons/km2.
 About 10 million people live adjacent or close to the river proper.
 People of the Salween basin represent a large diversity of ethnic groups.
 In China, the Salween basin is home to Blang, Derung, Lisu, Nu, Palaung (De'ang), Shan, Tibetan and Wa.
-In Burma and Myanmar, the major ethnic groups include Akha, Lahu, Lisu, Hmong, Kachin, Karen, Karenni, Kokang, Pa'O, Shan and Yao.
+In Myanmar, the major ethnic groups include Akha, Lahu, Lisu, Hmong, Kachin, Karen, Karenni, Kokang, Pa'O, Shan and Yao.
 The highest population densities are in Mon State (300 people/km2) and Yunnan (100 people/km2), while the lowest population density is in Tibet (5 people/km2).

 Upper Salween (China)

 The Salween originates in the Tanggula Mountains in the central Tibetan Plateau.
 The headwaters are located near Dengka Peak, east of Tanggula Pass.
 The highest source is Jiangmeiergang Galou glacier, 5432 m above sea level.
 The various headwater streams flow southwest through high mountain valleys and accumulate in Cona Lake, at 4594 m.
 Downstream of the lake, the Tibetan section of the river is called Gyalmo Nagqu, "black river".
 In Tibet the river flows mostly within Nagqu prefecture.

 From Cona Lake, the river flows south and turns east near Nagqu Town, where the Chalong hydroelectric station is situated.
 Further east, the river is dammed at the smaller Jiquan hydroelectric station.
 As of 2017, these are the only two dams on the Salween River proper.
 Continuing east, it is joined by the Ka, Suo and Ga rivers, all flowing from the southern slope of the Tanggula Mountains.
 In Biru County, the river begins a series of turns south and southeast, passing through Nyingchi prefecture.
 Shortly before entering Yunnan, it is joined from the east by the Yu River, its longest tributary within China.

 The Tibetan portion of the Salween basin is lightly populated, especially in the frigid headwater regions where precipitation is scarce and river flow depends almost entirely on glacier melt.
 The upper Salween basin includes more than 12,000 km2 of glaciers.